-"I can't afford to buy cheap stuff"
+"I can't afford to buy cheap things"

 Plans for the future

-Which type of tent should I choose?
+What type of tent to choose?

 There are many types of tents on the market today.
 Depending on the purpose, manufacturers define them as: family, camping (camping), trekking or expedition.
 During tourist trips, bivouac tents are optimal, but if our trip involves 4-5 people, it is better to consider family tents with 2 or even 3 bedrooms.

 For campers, a good tent is essential.
 Many people buy it based on the information provided by the seller, and meanwhile you have to think about what kind of tent a particular person needs.
 And choose the perfect one for yourself.

 We wrote about what, apart from the tent, we should take with us for camoing here: What to take with you to the campsite?